itsschwer/ror2-discordrichpresence/Assets/Public/README.md

   - Ensures lobby presence will work if crossplay is ON
   - May have issues, please let me know if you encounter any!
   - Discord invites and joins may not work while crossplay is enabled
+- Added new, higher-resolution images for stages, as well as 7 modded character images (thanks Zan!)
 - Fixed display images for Scorched Acres, Abyssal Depths, Void Locus, Planetarium, and Simulacrum
   - Simulacrum runs will now display the image of the current environment being simulated
 - Fixed presence not updating from lobby to in-game if the user is a multiplayer client
   - By extension, this streamlines the character selection process for the small image and fixes it entirely on multiplayer clients
 - Added a unique presence for the lunar detonation sequence on Commencement
-- Unknown/custom characters will now display a question mark and the name of the character
+- Unknown/custom characters will now display a question mark and the name of the character (if the character does not have an image in the rich presence database)
 - Unknown/custom difficulties will now display the name of the difficulty instead of "Unknown"
 - Fixed an issue where bosses would only update on the presence after pausing after the boss is spawned
 - Fixed an issue where dying while a boss was alive and starting a new run would not update the presence